bmarci99/bmarci99/README.md

 ### 👋 About Me
 Hi, I’m Márton (Marci)—a data scientist, recovering competitive swimmer, and all-round ML tinkerer.
 By day I design **Monte-Carlo macro-financial simulations, AI strategy workshops, and stress-testing pipelines** for Europe’s banking system.
-By night you’ll find me fine-tuning LLMs, hacking on sports-analytics side projects, or chasing Bayes factors in Jupyter.
+By night just swimming :)

 Most of my professional work lives behind the firewalls of the European Central Bank and industry clients, so **only a small slice ends up on GitHub**.
 Still, feel free to browse the open repos below or reach out if something sparks your curiosity!